google/github-owners-bot/README.md

 # Github Owners Bot

-A web server that lists down potential reviewers for a github pull request using OWNER files in a repository.
+A web service that suggests reviewers for a GitHub pull request based on OWNERS files and enforces reviews by OWNERS as a GitHub status check.

 ## Deploying